Recovering Damages for Internal Trauma in Ada, OK

 Medical Records of Delayed Diagnoses

-For late-emerging injuries, Records linking the accident to the diagnosis build the causation case.
+For delayed diagnoses, Records linking the accident to the diagnosis become critical.

 Expert Medical Testimony